 Concerns about or evidence of abuse can come to us through:

-As most of Positive Response Training and Consultancy services are indirect, the second of these is likely to be the most commonly encountered scenario.
+As most of Positive Response services are indirect, the second of these is likely to be the most commonly encountered scenario.

 If staff receive any information about possible abuse they should:

-Positive Response Training and Consultancy will ensure that any allegations made against members or member of staff will be dealt with swiftly.
+Positive Response will ensure that any allegations made against members or member of staff will be dealt with swiftly.

 Where a member of staff is thought to have committed a criminal offence the police will be informed.
 If a crime has been witnessed the police should be contacted immediately.